tetratelabs/wazero/README.md

 ## Runtime

-There are two runtime configurations supported in wazero: _JIT_ is default:
+There are two runtime configurations supported in wazero: _Compiler_ is default:

-If you don't choose, ex `wazero.NewRuntime()`, JIT is used if supported.
+If you don't choose, ex `wazero.NewRuntime()`, Compiler is used if supported.
 You can also force the interpreter like so:
 ```go
 r := wazero.NewRuntimeWithConfig(wazero.NewRuntimeConfigInterpreter())
 ```